English (ENG)

 ENG 130 Introduction to Literature (GT-AH2) 3(3-0)

 Introduction to the three major literary genres: fiction, poetry, and drama.
-The main emphasis is on close reading and textual analysis.
+The main emphasis is on close reading and interpretive analysis.

 Prerequisite: None.